Brendenh2314/d287-java-frameworks/README.md

 •  Display a message that indicates the success or failure of a purchase.

     Changes to AddProductController.java:
-        Lines 19: add import for Optional.
+        Lines 19: Add import for Optional.
-        Lines 35-36:add ProductService class.
+        Lines 35-36:Add ProductService class.
         Lines 92-113: Add mapping for buyproduct to their accoridng webpages.
     Create confirmationbuyproduct.html:
         Made all proper html edits to the webpage.
     Create purchaseerror.html:
         Made all proper html edits to the webpage.
     Changes to mainscreen.html:
-        lines 89-93: added the buttons and their mappings to the table inside mainscreen.
+        lines 89-93: Added the buttons and their mappings to the table inside mainscreen.
     Changes to Product.java:
-        Lines 19-30: made classes private.
+        Lines 19-30: Made classes private.
-        Lines 91-101: made a method for purchase logic.
+        Lines 91-101: Made a method for purchase logic.

 G.  Modify the parts to track maximum and minimum inventory by doing the following: